Local Tissue Rearrangement for Hypertrophic Chemical Burn: Z-Plasty and VY-Plasty

 But the neck was really tight, but his skin grafts heal up exceptionally well, so they're not - Thank you.
 With the local anesthetic, you can get into a tissue plane of where you're going to do the dissection, and the local anesthetic fluid can actually do some of the dissection for you.
 So it's very - it makes the elevation rotation easier.

 For normal dermis - this is normal dermis, it'll have a subdermal plexus.
 That subdermal plexus will be what supplies the skin.
 In the area where it's skin graft, the skin graft does not have a normal subdermal plexus.
-So that others can graft on his right side, it'll have to be done judiciously and has to be relatively small in order to see how that will go.
+So that other skin graft on his right side, it'll have to be done judiciously and has to be relatively small in order to see how that will go.

 So I would incise the central limb.
 Lift that up a little bit.
 Transpose.
 I'll come over there so I can make that second cut now.
 Lift that corner, please.
 Okay, good.
 Cautery.
 Thank you.
 Perfect.